 Rosemary oil is considered one of the best oils for hair growth.
 In one study of patients with androgenetic alopecia, rosemary oil was compared to the topical hair loss treatment Minoxidil.
 The study found rosemary oil to be comparable with a regular application of 2% minoxidil – both groups experienced increased hair density after 6 months of use .

 In a small study of patients with alopecia areata, an autoimmune hair loss condition which causes patchy, non-scarring hair loss, a blend of essential oils were massaged into the scalp daily.
 The blend of rosemary, thyme, lavender and cedarwood oils showed significant hair regrowth .
+Hair transplants for alopecia areata are rarely recommended, so these essential oils offer another hair restoration option for patients with this condition.

 Rosemary oil is thought to reduce the ability of testosterone to convert into DHT (dihydrotestosterone).
 DHT is a male sex hormone linked to hair loss in men, if they are genetically predisposed to androgenetic alopecia.
 More research in this area is needed.